Good Taste the Only Real Moat Left

 - One idea per sentence

-- Must acknowledge a real trade-off
+- Must name a real trade-off

 - Must make sense to a first-time user